-Use the USB cable supplied with your Seaboard to connect the Seaboard's USB type B port to another device's type A port.
-You should not attempt to connect the Seaboard to other hardware using the Seaboard's type A port; it does not transmit data and the Seaboard will not behave as a host device.
+Use the USB cable supplied with your Seaboard to connect the Seaboard RISE's USB type B port or Block's USB-C port to another device's type A port.
+You should not attempt to connect the Seaboard to other hardware using the RISE's type A port; it does not transmit data and the Seaboard will not behave as a host device.

 What's a USB host/client?

-The Seaboard behaves as a USB "client" – it connects using a type B port.
+The Seaboard behaves as a USB "client" – it connects using a type B (RISE) or C (Block) port.

 A USB client needs to connect to a USB "host" like a computer – which has a type A port.

 Host devices are in charge of all data transmission in a connection, and two client devices are not able to communicate without a host.
 Although the RISEhas a type A port, it is not a host so you cannot use it to connect to other USB devices which only have a type B port.